z-jxy/ldap3/LDAP-primer.md

 operation, or not.
 If you include a critical control that the server does not support in some way, the server will fail the entire operation.

-Sometimes operation responses contain controls returned from the server.
+Sometimes operation responses contain controls returned from the server, called _response controls_.
+A response control is never unsolicited, but tied to the client's control issued in the operation that elicited the response.